digidem/mapeo-desktop/README.md

-# mapeo-desktop
+# Mapeo Desktop

 An _experimental_ offline mapping app for indigenous territory mapping in remote environments.
 It uses [osm-p2p](https://github.com/digidem/osm-p2p-db) for offline peer-to-peer synchronization of an OpenStreetMap database, without any server.
 The editor is based on [iDEditor](https://github.com/openstreetmap/iD/), a simple and easy to use editor for OpenStreetMap.
 The app is web app built with [Electron](http://electron.atom.io) for desktop integration and offline usage.

 This project is under active development and is still at the prototype phase, although we are already testing it out in the field in Ecuador.

-# getting started
+# Getting Started

-To clone and install all dependencies and run the server, do:
+To clone and install all dependencies and start the program, execute

 ```
 $ git clone git@github.com:digidem/mapeo-desktop.git
 $ cd mapeo-desktop
 $ npm install
 $ npm run build
+$ npm run rebuild-leveldb
 $ npm start
 ```

-# development
+# Local Development

-To run the application with debugging enabled, do:
+To run the application with debugging enabled, execute

 ```
 $ npm run dev